Transcutaneous auricular vagus nerve stimulation boosts associative memory in older individuals

 Jacobs, H., Riphagen, J., Razat, C., Wiese, S., & Sack, A. (2015).
 Transcutaneous auricular vagus nerve stimulation boosts associative memory in older individuals.
 Neurobiology of Aging.

-Related studies in Ageing
+Related studies in Cognitive Function

 Summary by Vagus Research.
 Always consult the primary source for the authoritative record.